ramzi-kh/arHateDetector/README.md

 # arHateDetector

 This repository contains all the datasets used in our project.
 In addition to the source code used to implement the models.
+If you use our work please cite us.

+Khezzar, R., Moursi, A. & Al Aghbari, Z. arHateDetector: detection of hate speech from standard and dialectal Arabic Tweets.
+Discov Internet Things 3, 1 (2023). https://doi.org/10.1007/s43926-023-00030-9

-# Datasets:
+# Datasets

 The following table summarises the datsets we used to compile our own.
 If you use them seperatley make sure to cite the original authors as well.